This tool converts deciBel Full Scale (dBFS) to deciBel milliwatt (dBm).

 Background

 Most Analog-to-digital converter data sheets specify a peak-to-peak voltage.
+For example in the picture below.

-If however, an RMS voltage is specified, then use this calculator to convert from V RMS to V peak-to-peak.
+If however, an RMS voltage is specified, then use this calculator to first convert from V RMS to V peak-to-peak.

 Example Calculation